 Port .NET Framework libraries to .NET Core

-Learn how to port .NET Framework library code to .NET Core, to run cross-platform and expand the reach of the apps that use it.
+Learn how to port .NET Framework library code to .NET Core, where it runs cross-platform and expands the reach of the apps that use it.

 This article assumes that you:

 - Are using Visual Studio 2017 or later. (.NET Core isn't supported on earlier versions of Visual Studio.)